reddit-archive/reddit-plugin-betamode/README.md

 ## simple dev haproxy sample config

-This config assumes you are running a standard app server on port 8001 and a beta plugin app server on port 8002.
+This config assumes you are running a regular app server on port 8001 and a beta plugin app server on port 8002.

 ```